Christmas at Coverley Hall

 * This very line is quoted in Samuel Johnson’s English Dictionary to illustrate the verb ‘smut’, in the sense of ‘to stain; to mark with soot or coal’.
 Samuel Pepys speaks of a party on August 14th, 1666, at which the guests smutted one another “with candle grease and soot till most of us were like devils”.

 * This was the Occasional Conformity Act (1711).
-At the time, public offices were restricted to members of the Church of England, disqualifying e.g. Roman Catholics, and also Non-Conformists such as Congregationalists and Baptists.
+At the time, public offices were restricted to members of the Church of England, disqualifying e.g. Roman Catholics, Congregationalists and Baptists from civil service.
 Some of these evaded the restriction by ostentatiously attending a Church of England service once a year.
 The Occasional Conformity Act tried to close the loophole by punishing office-holders who attended Roman Catholic services or Non-Conformist meetings during their tenure.
 The new law was not very effective and was repealed in 1719.

-* Dissenter or Non-Conformist was a term for Protestants, such as Congregationalists and Baptists, who rejected the Act of Uniformity (1662) that had prescribed lawful forms of Christian worship in England, following the restoration of the monarchy.
-Dissenters were often serious-minded folk, who regarded Christian feasts such as Christmas as superstitious, and its party food as sinful self-indulgence.
+* Dissenter or Non-Conformist was a term for Protestants, such as Congregationalists and Baptists, who rejected the Act of Uniformity (1662) passed two years after the restoration of the monarchy.
+The Act had restored the Book of Common Prayer as the only lawful service book in the Church of England.
+Dissenters not only regarded Bishops and the Prayer Book as Popish, but in many cases also regarded Christian feasts such as Christmas as superstitious, and its party food as a sinful self-indulgence.
 See also Christmas Under Cromwell and The Return of Plum Pudding.

 * Sir Roger implies that in consequence of the Occasional Conformity Act, one Non-Conformist in the neighbourhood had begun to attend the Church of England parish regularly, and was already less sober in his habits.
 Plum porridge was a beef stew.
 The beef was boiled in a stock, thickened with bread and seasoned with spices, to which the cook added handfuls of dried currants, raisins and plums, all sweetened with sugar and fortified with wine.